mplesser/azcam-scripts/README.md

-# azcam-scripts
+# AzCam Scripts Package - azcam-scripts

 *azcam-scripts* is an *azcam* extension which adds general purpose scripts.
-These scripts are genreally intended for command line use.
-It may require a variety of azcam extensions to be installed, depeing on the script.
+These scripts are intended for command line use.
+A variety of azcam extensions may need to be installed for proper operation, depending on the script.

 ## Installation